 Under this scheme, you get

-3. a government dollar-for-dollar matching contribution for each dollar you save for the child
+- Government dollar-for-dollar matching contribution for each dollar you save for the child ($4,000 for first child, stepped up till $15,000 for 5th child onwards)

 The amount increases with the number of children you have and the money can go towards maternity and newborn expenses.